refundcash/hypotomu-monitor/docs/CRON_JOBS.md

 **Purpose**: Fetches current positions and pending orders for all active trading accounts and stores them in Redis.

 **What it does**:

-- Fetches all published accounts from Directus
+- Fetches all active accounts from Directus
 - For each account (both OKX and Asterdex):
   - Fetches current open positions
   - Fetches pending orders